ByLaws of Carteret County Democratic Women

 2. Notifications are to be made to the Executive Committee.

-3. Every effort should be made by the Committee to resolve the grievance to the satisfaction of the aggrieved, and in a reasonable amount of time.
+3. Every effort should be made by the Committee to resolve the grievance to the

 Section 12